hlavnjak/lesynth-fourier/README.md

 ![LeSynth in Action](assets/rich_setup_1.2.0.png)

-Better quality demo MP4 file can be found in the [releases page](https://github.com/hlavnjak/lesynth-fourier/releases/)
+Demo MP4 video file can be found in the Assets section of [releases page](https://github.com/hlavnjak/lesynth-fourier/releases/)

 ## Features